HR Software

 Content Strategy Lead

-Posted 07/11/2025
+Posted 07/11/2025 | Updated 27/03/2026

 Employee reading the employment right bill

-What Is the Employment Rights Bill 2025?
+What Is the Employment Rights Act 2025?

-The Employment Rights Bill UK is designed to modernise UK employment law, ensuring fairer working conditions and greater transparency.
+The Employment Rights Act UK is designed to modernise UK employment law, ensuring fairer working conditions and greater transparency.
 It introduces new rights for employees and obligations for employers, with a particular focus on flexibility, job security, and pay equity.

-The Employment Rights Bill 2025 represents a significant shift for UK businesses, and for SMEs, it’s an opportunity as much as a challenge.
+The Employment Rights Act 2025 represents a significant shift for UK businesses, and for SMEs, it’s an opportunity as much as a challenge.
 These changes aim to create fairer, more transparent workplaces, but adapting can feel daunting when resources are tight.
 Leveraging modern HR technology helps simplify compliance, reduce admin, and keep teams focused on growth and engagement.”Matt Crook, General Manager at Access People SMB

 Key Changes